nisargshah1999/DigestPath2019/README.md

 Till, then for you can test the algorithms on your Digestpath dataset by following the below mentioned procedure:
 `docker load --input 2016bec062_task2.tar`
+For running the docker:
+`docker run -dit --runtime nvidia --name 2016bec062_task2_container -v /home/romil/digestpath/TestData:/input:ro -v /output digestpath:2016bec062_task2`

+For Execution of the docker:
+`docker exec -it 2016bec062_task2_container python /digestpath/Segmentation.py`

+After that copy and move the results from Docker container to local disk:
+`docker cp 2016bec062_task2_container:/output Result`

+`mv Result/output/* Result/`

+The results would contain prediction folder and .csv file predicting the accuracy of samples to be positive.
 ## Citation
 Li, J., Yang, S., Huang, X., Da, Q., Yang, X., Hu, Z., ... & Li, H. (2019, June).
 Signet Ring Cell Detection with a Semi-supervised Learning Framework.
 In International Conference on Information Processing in Medical Imaging (pp. 842-854).
 Springer, Cham. (https://arxiv.org/abs/1907.03954)